-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Indicate by y check mark if the e registrant is a wel ll-known seasoned is suer, as define d in Rule 405 of the Securities A Act.
 Yes 🗆 No 🗷

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes 🗆 No 🗵
+Yes 🗆 No 🗷

 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square
+Yes

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated filer X Accelerated filer Non-Accelerated filer Smaller reporting company Emerging growth company If an amorging growth company indicate by abaals mark if the r agistrant has alasted not to use the extended transition period for

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷

-As of March 31, 2023, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of shares of the registrant's common stock held by non-affiliates of the registrant (based upon the closing sale price of such shares on the NASDAQ Global Select Market on March 31, 2023) was approximately \$728.7 million.

-As of November 8, 2023, there were 40.5 million shares of the registrant's common stock outstanding.

-Documents Incorporated by Reference

-Portions of registrant's proxy statement relating to registrant's 2024 annual meeting of stockholders are incorporated by reference in Part III of this annual report on Form 10-K.
+Large Accelerated filer $\boxtimes$ Accelerated filer Non-Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indica complying with any new or revised final te by check mark if the registrar ancial accounting standards prov nt has elected not to use the extended transition period for vided pursuant to Section 13(a) of the Exchange Act. ection 404(b) of the Sarbanes-C attestation to its management's assessment of the effectivened oxley Act (15 U.S.C.
+7262(b)) by the registered public account If securities are registered pursuant to S the filing reflect the correction of an err e by check mark whether the financial statements of the regis l statements. $\Box$ trant included in Indicate by check mark whether any of by any of the registrant's executive office nts that required a recovery analysis of incentive-based compy period pursuant to $\$240.10D-1(b)$ . $\square$ ensation received Indicate by check mark whether the reg istrant is a shell company (as de efined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ non-affiliates of the registrant (b ently completed second fiscal quarter, the aggregate market based upon the closing sale price of such shares on the NASE As of November 8, 2023, there were 40 .5 million shares of the registrar nt's common stock outstanding.
+Documents Inco orporated by Reference Portions of registrant's proxy statement annual report on Form 10-K. relating to registrant's 2024 ann nual meeting of stockholders are incorporated by reference in n Part III of this